6 at 77th St.

 American Express, Discover, MasterCard, Visa

-Hamachi sashimi or three-cheese ravioli, grilled black sea bass, Grand Marnier soufflé.
+Hamachi sashimi, grilled black sea bass, Grand Marnier soufflé.